wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 = TODO2.5.9 =
 - Made some CSS specific changes to improve the appearance of the "Edit Creative" interface.
+- Made the affiliate register fields translatable in the "Affiliate Registration" tab.

 = 2.5.8 =
 - Fixed a bug where WordPress wasn't sending an email after a new affiliate registered.